The Ring of Kerry

 Some notes on the Ring of Kerry:

-They say you should drive counter clockwise when doing the route, although it didn't seem anyone followed that rule and I don't necessary see the reason for it.
-I assume this has to do with the slow tour buses, but not having seen any I can't comment.
+They say you should drive counterclockwise when doing the route, although it didn’t seem anyone followed that rule and I don’t necessarily see the reason for it.
+I assume this has to do with the slow tour buses, but not having seen any I can’t comment.
 Both directions seemed fine to me.

 It can be done in less than a day, but I would recommend a full day to see it all.

-The speed limit seems really high for such winding narrow roads, but maybe that's because I was in a little underpowered car.
-If I had a sport bike, I probably would have went much faster.
+The speed limit seems high for such winding narrow roads, but maybe that’s because I was in a little-underpowered car.
+If I had a sports bike, I probably would have gone much faster.
 Up until I hit a turn that took me into the front of another car, over a cliff, or into a ditch.